Cryptococcosis

 Cryptococcosis usually causes mild and vague symptoms.
 Other symptoms vary depending on where the infection is:

-• Lung infection: No symptoms in some people, a cough or an aching chest in others, and, if the infection is severe, difficulty breathing
+• Lung infection: No symptoms in some people, a cough or an aching chest in others, and, if the infection is severe, pneumonia and difficulty breathing

 • Meningitis: Headache, blurred vision, depression, agitation, and confusion